Esin Durmus

 Mina Lee, Megha Srivastava, Amelia Hardy, John Thickstun, Esin Durmus, Ashwin Paranjape, Ines Gerard-Ursin, Xiang Lisa Li, Faisal Ladhak, Frieda Rong, Rose E Wang, Minae Kwon, Joon Sung Park, Hancheng Cao, Tony Lee, Rishi Bommasani, Michael Bernstein, Percy Liang

-In Proceedings of TMLR, 2023.
+TMLR, 2023.

 Faithful or Extractive?
 On Mitigating the Faithfulness-Abstractiveness Trade-off in Abstractive Summarization